List of Saw characters: Mark Hoffman

 Mark Hoffman is briefly introduced in Saw III as a detective investigating the scene of Troy's inescapable trap.
 In Saw IV, he is placed in a trap as a part of Officer Daniel Rigg's test.
 However, he is later revealed to be John Kramer's accomplice after he frees himself and leaves Rigg to die.
 Saw V reveals that Hoffman's sister was murdered by her abusive boyfriend Seth Baxter, and that after Seth was released early from prison, Hoffman took revenge by placing him in an inescapable trap made to look like one of John's; Seth was killed despite doing as he was instructed.
-John found out about the trap and blackmailed Hoffman into working for him, but Hoffman eventually became a willing apprentice and aided him in nearly every subsequent trap.
+John found out about the trap and, in addition to criticising Hoffman's trap as being inferior, blackmailed Hoffman into working for him, but Hoffman eventually became a willing apprentice and aided him in nearly every subsequent trap, despite not genuinely believing in Jigsaw's philosophy (even remarking about how much he wanted Timothy Young to suffer when reprimanded by John for failing to treat Timothy as a human being).

 When Agent Peter Strahm closes in on him, Hoffman kills and frames him.
 In Saw VI, he kills two FBI agents and a technician who threaten to expose his secret.
 Jill Tuck attempts to kill him with an updated reverse bear trap, as per John's request, although he manages to escape wounded.
 In Saw 3D, he sneaks into the police station, kills everyone standing between him and Jill, then kills her with the original reverse bear trap John had used on Amanda Young.
-After killing Jill, Hoffman destroys his warehouse and attempts to leave town.
-However, before he can leave, he is abducted by Dr. Lawrence Gordon and left to die in the bathroom from Saw, thus avenging Jill's murder.
+After killing Jill, Hoffman; who is now wanted by the authorities for the murders of Jill and several police employees, destroys his warehouse and attempts to leave town.
+However, before he can leave, he is abducted by Dr. Lawrence Gordon and left to die in the bathroom from Saw, thus avenging Jill's murder; Dr. Gordon throws the saw that he used to saw off his foot out of the bathroom, leaving Hoffman with no means to escape.

 According to producers Oren Koules and Mark Burg, Hoffman is named after late Saw producer Gregg Hoffman, who died shortly after the announcement of Saw III.